ton-blockchain/ton-connect/bridge.md

     Accept: text/event-stream
 ```

-**lastEventId** – is eventId of last event wallet got over bridge.
-In this case wallet will fetch all the events wich happened after last connection.
+**lastEventId** – is eventId of last SSE event wallet got over bridge.
+In this case wallet will fetch all the events which happened after last connection.

 Sending message from client A to client B. Bridge returns error if ttl is too high.